The Lovell Tribe

 As with many Gypsy tribes, a British surname was adopted and used among non-Romanies instead of their own.
 Lovell was chosen either because it meant the same as their Romani name (which means good-looking) or, legend says, because they protected a "Lord Lovell" from being imprisoned and were allowed to use his name in gratitude.

-Adolphus Lovell
+Syrenda Lovell

-Like many Gypsies, the Lovells enlisted during the two World Wars, and in WW1 Adolphus fought in France on horseback and was wounded.
-Between the wars Brooks Field in Newport beside the River Usk had been a favourite camping place for Gypsies and was known as the Travellers Rest.
+Like many Gypsies, the Lovells enlisted during WW1, and Adolphus fought in France on horseback.
+Between the wars Brooks Field in Newport beside the River Usk had been a favourite camping place and was known as the Travellers Rest.
 In the 1940s it was officially closed down, and many Gypsy families were forced to live in houses for the first time.
+Adolphus settled in Newport and opened a marine store.

 Adolphus Ruben Lovell

-Lovell pictures copyright Bob Lovell 2006.
+Lovell images copyright Bob Lovell 2006.

 Strict Copyright Warning

-All texts/audio/still/motion picture images are strictly copyright to ValleyStream Media 1980-2008 or to the stated contributor/
+All texts/audio/still/motion picture images are strictly copyright to ValleyStream Media 1980-2012 or to the stated contributor/

 copyright holder/s or "unKn".
 Any unauthorised copying of any images or material from this website for any use is strictly prohibited without written permission from the image owners - owners of unknown images ("unKn") from this website please contact us for fair use or image withdrawal.
 All rights reserved.